twirl/The-API-Book/docs/examples/01. Decomposing UI Components/README.md

 # Decomposing UI Components

-This is the example illustrating complexities of decomposing a UI component into a series of subcomponents that would simultaneously allow to:
+This example illustrates the complexities of decomposing a UI component into a series of subcomponents that would simultaneously allow:
-  * Redefining the appearance of each of the subcomponent
+  * Redefining the appearance of each of the subcomponents.
-  * Introducing new business logic while keeping styling consistent
+  * Introducing new business logic while keeping styling consistent.
   * Inheriting the UX of the component while changing both UI and business logic.

-The `src` folder contains a TypeScript code for the component and corresponding interfaces, and the `index.js` file contains the compiled JavaScript (check `tsconfig.json` for compiler settings).
+The `src` folder contains TypeScript code for the component and corresponding interfaces, while the `index.js` file contains the compiled JavaScript (please refer to `tsconfig.json` for compiler settings).

-The `index.html` page includes a living example for each of the discussed scenarios, with links pointing to external playgrounds to work through the code if needed.
-[View it in your browser](https://twirl.github.io/examples/01.%20Decomposing%20UI%20Components/index.html).
+The `index.html` page includes a live example for each of the discussed scenarios, with a live code playgrounds for further code exploration.
+Feel free to view it in your browser.

 The following improvements to the code are left as an exercise for the reader:
-  * Make all builder functions configurable through options
+  1. Make all builder functions configurable through the `SearchBox` options (instead of subclassing components and overriding builder functions)
+  2. Make a better abstraction of the `SearchBoxComposer` internal state.
+Make the `findOfferById` function asynchronous
+  3. Make rendering functions asynchronous
-  * Make `ISearchBoxComposer` a composition of two interfaces: one facade to interact with a `SearchBox`, and another facade to communicate with child components.
+  4. Refactor `ISearchBoxComposer` as a composition of two interfaces: one facade for interacting with a `SearchBox`, and another for communication with child components.
-  * Create a separate composer to close the gap between `OfferPanelComponent` and its buttons
+  5. Create a separate composer to bridge the gap between `OfferPanelComponent` and its buttons.
-  * Add returning an operation status from the `SearchBox.search` method:
+  6. Enhance the `SearchBox.search` method to return an operation status:
       ```
       public search(query: string): Promise<OperationResult>
       ```

-      Where
+      Where OperationResult is defined as:

       ```
       type OperationResult =